KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_processes/README.md

 When this process is added to the `ProjectParameters.json`, the variables specified in `list_of_variables` can be exported as nodal output (e.g. as `nodal_results` in the `GiDOutputProcess`).

-## Bibliography
+## References
-Brinkgreve, R.B.J., Bakker, H.L., 1991.
+<a id="1">[1]</a> Brinkgreve, R.B.J., Bakker, H.L., 1991.
 Non-linear finite element analysis of safety factors, Computer Methods and Advances in Geomechanics, Beer, Booker & Carterr (eds), Balkema, Rotterdam.